dzeitman/dzeitman/README.md

 ### Links:
 - [Apple Watch Bose AR SDK Feature Walkthrough and Prototype](https://vimeo.com/410422025/a1a7680b07)

-## Thought Leadership, Demos, CodeLabs and Workshops
+# Thought Leadership, Demos, CodeLabs and Workshops
-My role as a developer advocate has focused on the creative and technical development of many unique demos, thought leadership writing, codelabs and workshops.
+My primary role as as a developer advocate is to inspire and create sucess for developers using the products, SDKS and APIS of the companies I work with.
+This is executed through creative focus and the development of many unique technical demos,blueprint applications, codelabs, workshops and thought leadership writing.

 ### Thought Leadership
 - [Bose.com: Bose AR Partnership for Music Innovation](https://medium.com/@danzeitman/bose-ar-and-capitol-records-partner-to-drive-innovation-in-music-400bc4804a0a) (Bose)